ngsanogo/keneyapp/.github/README.md

 - Open an issue using the appropriate template
 - Start a discussion in [GitHub Discussions](https://github.com/ngsanogo/keneyapp/discussions)
-- Contact the maintainers at <issasanogo2000@gmail.com>
+- Contact the maintainers at <ngsanogo@prooton.me>